-Fury and Usyk now hold all of the accepted world titles in the sport’s marquee weight class, and a fight between the pair seems almost inevitable.
-That is of course if boxing’s notorious politics do not get in the way.
+Fury and Usyk hold all of the accepted world titles in the sport’s marquee weight class, and a fight between the pair is now about to happen at last.
+Get the popcorn ready…

 Latest Fury vs Usyk Odds